 Ambien (Zolpidem) is a Schedule IV controlled substance in the U.S., according to the Controlled Substances Act.
 It is a non-benzodiazepine sedative which is basically used for insomnia.
-It is short acting drug which acts as quickly as 15 mins and has its effects for about 2-3 hours.
-It is basically used to induce sleep and it doesn’t help in maintaining sound sleep.
-Controlled release version of Ambien, Ambien CR helps in maintaining sleep.
-It is also used by people to be in sedative euphoric state.
-Many generic versions of zolpidem are entering into the market.
-Zolpidem is usually prescribed for about 6 weeks
+It is a short-acting drug which acts as quickly as 15 mins and has its effects for about 2-3 hours.
+People can buy Ambien to induce sleep and it doesn’t help in maintaining sound sleep.
+The controlled release version of Ambien, Ambien CR helps in maintaining sleep.
+It is also used by people to be in the sedative euphoric state.
+Many generic versions of Zolpidem are entering the market.
+Zolpidem is usually prescribed for about 6 weeks.

 Side Effects of Using Ambien

 The common side effects encountered while taking Ambien are

 - Zolpidem seems to cause muscle relaxation and have anticonvulsant properties, though dose required to achieve these effects is high

 - High doses of Ambien can cause hallucination and memory loss